tecnomod-um/EvaluationGraphAlignmentMethods/Scripts/README.md

   1. Indicate the input directory and "ent_links" file
   2. Indicate the output directories
   3. Indicate the ratios of training, testing and validation
-  4. Create the corresponding split folders.
+  4. Create the corresponding split folders:
   ```
   nohup python3 randomPairs.py &
   ```